-The toilets are on both levels at the back of the foyer, with two accessible toilets on the ground level and one upstairs which can be accessed by lift.
+The toilets are on both levels at the back of the foyer, on the right hand side of the main auditorium with two accessible toilets on the ground level and one upstairs which can be accessed by lift.
 There is also a Changing Places toilet with a fully adjustable adult sized changing bench, shower unit and ceiling track hoist.
 Additionally, there are at least two accessible toilets with space for one disabled person with a small chair are in both ladies toilet blocks (four downstairs, two upstairs), and our accessible toilets on the ground and second floors have a baby change facility with space for up to two carers.

 Learning disability, autistic spectrum condition, sensory and communication disorders

 Cast is supportive and accepting of audience members with autistic spectrum conditions, sensory and communication disorders or learning disabled people during all our performances throughout the year.
 Get in touch if you need any additional support during your visit, such as the story explaining before you come.